afriedman412/lookatme/README.md

 ... and this page for Showings...
 <center><img style="width: 50%" src="docs/showings.png"></center>

-"George Goes To The Zoo" gets different info and formatting depending the `Tag` page, and "Tryptophan" only shows up on Projects because it isn't tagged for "showings".
+"George Goes To The Zoo" gets different info and formatting depending the **Tag** page, and "Tryptophan" only shows up on Projects because it isn't tagged for "showings".

 <a name="about"></a>
 ## About
-**Look At Me** creates a landing `About` page from information in the `about.yml` file.
-It also uses information in this file to customize the <a href="#header">`Header`</a>.
+**Look At Me** creates a landing **About** page from information in the `about.yml` file.
+It also uses information in this file to customize the **Header** at the top of every page on the site, and the **Footer** at the bottom.

 It takes the following arguments: